ZghalYoser/apriori-pandas/README.md

 # apriori-pandas
-simple apriori on pandas dataframe
+simple apriori for pandas dataframe on Pythong 3.5.2